guillim/simple-chat/README.md

 ## Usage

-just integrate the template

 ```
 {{> SimpleChatMessageIcon roomId=roomId uniqueLigueId=roomId ligue=roomId}}
 ```

-the following parameters are required:
+Note:
+- make sure user is connected):

+Parameters required:

--roomId: shared between all members of the chat.
+- roomId: shared between all members of the chat.
 Note that is is on you to generate this roomId and handle users who have access to this chat.

--uniqueLigueId: same, will be gatehered in further version
+- uniqueLigueId: same, will be gatehered in further version

--ligue: same, will be gatehered in further version
+- ligue: same, will be gatehered in further version

 ## Configure Globally